mcroning/PRProp3D/README.md

 _save output_: If selected the run’s data will be stored to disk.
 It can be retrieved by the notebook PR_reader or at the beginning of each run instance.

-_relative dielectric constant_: This is the dielectric constant of the interaction crystal normalized by the permittivity of free space $epsilon_0$.
+_relative dielectric constant_: This is the dielectric constant of the interaction crystal normalized by the permittivity of free space $epsilon _0$.

 _mobile charge density_: This is the density of empty sites in the crystal when in the dark with no photorefractive grating.
-Its units are m-3.
-Typical values are of the order of 1022 m-3.
-From Garrett et al[24]: 6.4 x1022 m-3, and from Feinberg et al[15]: 1.9 x 1022 m-3.
+Its units are m<sup>-3</sup>.
+Typical values are of the order of 10<sup>22</sup> m<sup>-3</sup>.
+From Garrett et al[24]: 6.4 x 10<sup>22</sup> m<sup>-3</sup>, and from Feinberg et al[15]: 1.9 x 10<sup>22</sup> m<sup>-3</sup>.

 _temperature K_: Temperature in Kelvin.

 _refractive index_: Crystal refractive index.
-For BaTiO3, 2.4 (data available from various sources, with slight differences between ordinary and extraordinary indices).
+For BaTiO<sub>3</sub>, 2.4 (data available from various sources, with slight differences between ordinary and extraordinary indices).

 _dark intensity_: Equivalent optical intensity accounting for thermally ionized carriers.
 This intensity accounts for dark decay of the gratings.
-Normalized to the sum of the average peak intensity I0 of the beams.
+Normalized to the sum of the average peak intensity I<sub>0</sub> of the beams.
 (See appendix A)

 _Tukey window edge_: The edge parameter for the Tukey (cosine taper) window[25] used to enable absorbing boundaries of the propagation lattice in both real space and Fourier space